iluwatar/java-design-patterns/server-session/README.md

 ## Intent of Server Session Design Pattern

-Manage user session data on the server-side to maintain state across multiple client requests.
+Effectively manage user session data on the server-side with Java's Server Session pattern to maintain consistent state across multiple client interactions, enhancing both security and user experience.

 ## Detailed Explanation of Server Session Pattern with Real-World Examples

 Real-world example

 > Imagine a hotel where each guest is given a unique room key card upon check-in.
-This key card stores the guest's personal preferences, such as preferred room temperature, wake-up call times, and minibar choices.
+Similar to how a hotel key card stores a guest's personal preferences (such as preferred room temperature, wake-up call times, and minibar choices), the Server Session pattern in Java securely stores user preferences server-side, ensuring a personalized and secure user experience.
 Whenever the guest interacts with hotel services, such as ordering room service or accessing the gym, the system retrieves their preferences using the information on the key card.
 The hotel’s central server maintains these preferences, ensuring consistent and personalized service throughout the guest's stay.
 Similarly, the Server Session design pattern manages user data on the server, providing a seamless experience across multiple interactions within a web application.

 In plain words